 This parameter allows you to control how frequently the log buffer flushes to disk.
 It has different settings, which are given below:

 - 0 – The '0' setting does nothing during the transaction commitment.
-However, it writes the log buffer to the log file.
-It also flushes that file every second.
+However, it writes the log buffer to the log file and flushes that file every second.

 - 1 – The '1' setting writes the log buffer to the log file, AND it does it to durable storage after every committed transaction.

-It is the most used setting as it is the safest and the default one, but a lot more disk write operations reduce database performance. - 2 – The '2' setting write the log buffer to the file but does not flush the buffer.
+The safest option.
+It is the most used setting as it is the safest and the default one, but a lot more disk write operations reduce database performance. - 2 – The '2' setting writes the log buffer after each transaction commit but does not flush the buffer to the disk.
 It flushes to the disk once per second.

 Using the value "1" value is the best practice in terms of safety.
 That is because it does not follow the ACID properties otherwise.
 So, a transaction should always be at risk.